MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/monitor-power-bi-embedded-reference.md

 See [Monitor Power BI Embedded](monitor-power-bi-embedded.md) for details on collecting and analyzing monitoring data for Power BI Embedded.

 >[!TIP]
->Use the [Premium metrics app](../../enterprise/service-premium-metrics-app.md) to monitor your capacity.
+>Use the [Microsoft Fabric Capacity Metrics app](/fabric/enterprise/metrics-app) to monitor your capacity.

 ## Metrics